 But the city's graceful bridges connect thriving neighborhoods.
 Just over the Tiber from here is one of Rome's most colorful districts.

-Wandering here offers a chance to train your eyes to see Rome more intimately.
-You’ll discover a world of artisans who've found their niche and love it.
-The people here—“Trasteverini”—are proud.
-Old-timers once bragged of never setting foot on the opposite bank of the Tiber.
+Wandering here offers a chance to hone your senses, to see Rome more intimately.
+You'll discover a world of artisans who've found their niche and love it.
+The people here — "Trasteverini" — are proud.
+Old-timers once bragged of never setting foot on the opposite side of the Tiber.
 As we explore and observe, the big city seems worlds away.

 For maximum Trastevere fun and insight, I'm joined by my friend and Roman tour guide, Francesca Caruso.

-Rick: Especially here in Trastevere you get a sense of the many layers of Rome
+Rick: Especially here in Trastevere you get this sense of the many layers of Rome…

 Francesca: Certainly.
 That is really the key to understanding Rome.
-This city with almost 3,000 years of history was never abandoned.
-So people have just built on top and around what was already there.
+This city, with almost 3,000 years of history, was never abandoned.
+So people have just built on top of and around what was already there.

 Rick: Like a layer cake, isn't it?